Jacozar/ProgrammingAssigment_Week4/CodeBook.md

 ## Writing final data to CSV

-Creates the output dir if it doesn't exist and writes `meanAndStdAverages` data frame to the ouputfile.
+Creates a file Tidy_Data.txt with the final dataframe Data_Seolect_Tidy_Group